In-person consultations are available at our Los Angeles clinic only.

 1. Relief from Chronic Pain

 One of the most compelling reasons to consider spine surgery is its ability to provide lasting relief from chronic pain.
 For patients with conditions such as herniated discs, spinal stenosis, or degenerative disc disease, surgery can alleviate pressure on the nerves, reducing pain, numbness, and tingling.
 In many cases, patients report a significant improvement in their quality of life after surgery.
+For patients struggling with chronic back pain caused by structural spine conditions, surgery may offer meaningful and lasting relief when conservative treatments are no longer effective.

 2. Improved Mobility and Function